mattocci27/sad_data/README.md

 - BCI and Lambir require permission.
 - fia_spab.csv is too large to store here.
 - bbs_spab.csv and fia_spab.csv only use the latest census.
-- The misc data uses multile years' data (site_id indicates site x year combiantion).
+- The misc data uses multiple years' data (site_id indicates site x year combiantion).
 - Each data contains at least 10 species per site.
-- Spatial scale is not considerd.
+- Spatial scale is not considered.

 ### ToDo
 - Update Total sites in the table
 - Check private data in the table
 - Script for downloading metadata?